 For the explorer wanting to retrace history, there's no better route to take than the Gold Rush Trail.
 This historic route follows the path of gold seekers looking to find their fortune in the wilds of British Columbia.
-The trail begins in New Westminster, near Vancouver, and follows the mighty Fraser River through the Fraser Valley and up through the interior and Cariboo regions, all the way to Barkerville Historic Town & Park, with an option to
+The trail begins in New Westminster, near Vancouver, and follows the mighty Fraser River through the Fraser Valley and up through the interior and Cariboo, all the way to Barkerville Historic Town & Park, with an option to continue on to Prince George or follow the prospectors further on the Alaska Highway!

-PART 1 NEW WESTMINSTER TO HOPE, BC
+NEW WESTMINSTER TO HOPE BC